 The table served us well until our third child was born and we needed to upgrade to a bigger table.
 We found an affordable new Amish-crafted table that did just the trick; the farm table found new purposes in the basement.

-Our youngest child recently moved out of the house.
+But our youngest child recently moved out of the house.
 When he did, my husband and I found ourselves sitting smack dab in the middle of an empty nest.
 With this transition also came a move to a smaller home.
 At that time, we decided to put our Amish dining set up for sale and keep our old farm table.
 That antique piece has once again become the centerpiece of our kitchen, with plenty of room for two.

 As my husband and I sat sipping our coffees one morning, I thought about the changes that old table has seen.
 While it felt familiar to once again be using it daily, it also had a strangeness about it, much like our new empty-nest stage of life.

 - How am I going to adjust now that my children don’t need me as much?

 God was faithful and supplied the answers to all my questions.
 With His guidance, I’ve learned a few tips that have helped me implement new routines and find fulfillment in my marriage during this season of life.
 If you’re experiencing the strange quietness of your own empty nest, perhaps you’ll find these tips helpful, too.

 - Did you used to go out to the movies or concerts once a month?

 Try to incorporate some of these old routines as part of your new normal.
 It will feel both familiar and fresh at the same time.

 Go together to get the car serviced, sipping a favorite beverage or going for a walk while waiting.
 Then trek off to the grocery store to shop before heading home to unload your bounty and enjoy a candlelight dinner for the two of you.
 Doing unglamorous chores together as a couple can often turn the routine into a little romance.

 When you and your spouse first met, you were eager to learn all you could about him or her — your true love’s likes, hobbies, thoughts and dreams.
 However, over the years, you may have fallen into a rut and no longer seek to unearth your spouse’s preferences.

 We’d been married for more than 20 years at that point, and I never knew this.
 It made me wonder what else I didn’t know about him.
+Now that the kids have grown up, I have the space to pay close attention to my spouse again.
 I began a quest to ask questions more often, and it has unearthed some fun facts in the process.

-This past year we went to a throwback concert of oldies tunes and felt like teenagers, took a tour along an old highway to marvel at the fall colors dancing in the sun and drove to see a waterfall at a state park we’d never been to before.
+This past year we went to a throwback concert of oldies tunes and felt like teenagers, took a tour along an old highway to marvel at the fall colors dancing in the sun, and drove to see a waterfall at a state park we’d never been to before.